-Simulations will run in Gazebo 8 on a Ubuntu 16.04.04 LTS (Xenial 64 bit) with ROS Kinetic machine.
-During the competition, the organizers will provide two server computers.
-Gazebo will be run in server mode on each server computer.
-The two servers allow for a parallel run of two teams.
-Each team has 20 minutes to setup on its assigned server.
+Each team has 20 minutes to set up with its assigned server.
 The run starts at the scheduled time.
 If a team is not ready, time will start anyway.
 Each competition run lasts about 20 minutes (exact time to be announced before the run).
-Each team will run its client code on its own machines.
-A single TCP/IP cable will be provided to the team to connect to a server.
+Each team will run its client code on its own ROSject.

-Connection to the simulation server happens using direct ROS control, each team sends commands according to the general ROS-Gazebo interface.
-The server runs Gazebo 8 plus the GazeboUsarSim plugin and robot\state\publisher ROS node.
-The teams know the IP address of the server.
+Connection to the server ROSject happens using direct ROS control, each team sends commands according to the general ROS-Gazebo interface9.
+The server ROSject runs Gazebo 9 and robot_state_publisher ROS node.
+The team knows the IP address of the server.
 To ensure the fairness of the competition and the fact that teams are not cheating in communicating with the server, the Technical Committee reserves the right to inspect the code of the team at any time to ensure that the client controlling robots exchange with the simulator only data compatible with realistic situations.
 Reading data from sensors mounted on robots is realistic, sending commands to robot actuators is realistic.
 The Technical Committee reserves the right to decide about the interpretation of the term "realistic".

 At the prescribed start time, the robots will be instantiated in the world.
 Starting poses of the robots forming a team will be provided as follows.
-Just before the run, the Technical Committee will provide a launch file built starting from a template provided by the team (and including the robot configurations the team would like to use) and modified with the starting poses of the robots (decided by the Technical Committee).
-Alternatively, the Technical Committee can provide the list of starting poses of the robots by other means (e.g., on paper).
+Before the run, the Technical Committee will execute a launch file built from a template provided by the team (including the robot configurations the team would like to use) and modified with the starting poses of the robots (decided by the Technical Committee).
+Alternatively, the Technical Committee can provide the list of starting poses of the robots by other means (e.g., on paper), but the information should be used for only robots spawning.